-Truthdigger of the Week: Ava DuVernay, Whose Outspoken Activism Extends Beyond Her Filmmaking Career: Emma Niles
+Truthdigger of the Week: Ava DuVernay, Whose Activism Extends Beyond Her Filmmaking: Emma Niles

 “Take him out?
 Leave him in?
 No, he doesn’t deserve a place in this thing,” DuVernay said of Trump at a screening of the documentary last year.
 “But you gotta show that stuff because it’s too important and it can’t be forgotten.
 I think it’s vital to have him in there, because he’s taken this country to a place that is going to be studied and considered for a long time.”

 “He’s addressed his views about it.
 He’s addressed a lack of empathy for imprisoned and incarcerated people,” DuVernay said at another screening in Los Angeles shortly after the election.
 “He’s talked about the industry around it.
 He’s ‘very good at business,’ and he feels that it’s a business.
-Stocks for the private prison industry rose by over 50% the day after his election.
+Stocks for the private prison industry rose by over 50 percent the day after his election.
 So folks are betting on the fact that he will not just continue but increase that part of the business.”

 But as the reality of a Trump administration has sunk in, DuVernay refuses to sink into despair.
 Instead, she has expressed hope about increasing activism and unity among those who oppose many of Trump’s values.